shimayuz/obsidian-nanobanana/README.md

 ## Generation Flow

-1. **Plan Generation**: OpenAI GPT-5-mini analyzes the note and creates optimal image plans for each heading
+1. **Plan Generation**: OpenAI GPT-5-mini analyzes the document and creates optimal image plans for each heading
 2. **Image Generation**: kie.ai nano-banana-pro generates images based on each plan (async polling)
 3. **Save**: Generated images are saved to the specified folder
-4. **Inject**: Images are automatically inserted at appropriate positions in the note
+4. **Inject**: Images are automatically inserted at appropriate positions in the document

 ## Troubleshooting